nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 - Utilitairanism has trouble accounting for justice and individual rights
 - Happiness is not the only commodity worth considering
 - Happiness is oftentimes subjective

+## Deontological Theory

+#### Emmanuel Kant's version
+- An act is either good or bad/right or wrong
+- It depends on whether the act fulfills one's duty
+- (Duty/Obligation)
+	- Does the action fulfils the duty?
+- An action can only be good if its maxim - the it is duty to the moral law
+	- An action is morally good if the action is inclined to the duty
+- Moral agents have certain duties or obligations formalized into rules or imperatives
+	- A student's duty is to study
+	- Play your role
+	- Universally applied to everyone
+- The most common deontological theory is Immanuel Kant's ethics
+- There are actions that are categorically wrong: lying, murder, theft
+	- If they are categorically wrong then it is wrong
+	- No gray area
+- Basic questions:
+	- Is the performance of the act one's duty?
+	- Can I rationally will that the act become a universal law?

+**Murder and lying (no matter what the reason is) is always evil**